grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 In fact: you should do that.
 It's a good idea.
 Sometimes algorithms can be theoretically fast an practically slow.

+For example, [there are ways of multiplying matrices that are theoretically faster than the iterative way you learned](https://en.wikipedia.org/wiki/Computational_complexity_of_matrix_multiplication), but they are only *actually* faster if the matrix is huge.

-But there's a simple problem with that...
+But there's a simple problem with measuring algorithms empirically...

 ---